kvasdopil/food/README.md

 - **US-22**: As a user, I want to share recipes using native share functionality when available (Web Share API) so I can easily share recipes with others.
 - **US-23**: As a user, I want a fallback copy-link option when native sharing isn't available so I can share recipes on any device.

+#### Recipe Creation

+- **US-36**: As a logged-in user, I want to see an "Add Recipe" button on the feed page so I can create new recipes. ✅ **Implemented**: Add Recipe button appears to the left of the avatar for logged-in users, opens a modal with placeholder content (fullscreen on mobile, centered window on desktop).

 #### Responsive Design

 - **US-24**: As a user, I want the app to be mobile-first with responsive design so it works well on phones, tablets, and desktops. ✅ **Implemented**: Mobile-first design with breakpoints at 640px (sm) and 1280px (xl).